-The only way to gain representation at the API3 DAO is to stake API3 tokens in the insurance collateral pool.
+The only way to gain representation at the API3 DAO is to stake API3 tokens in the service coverage collateral pool.
 As such, the governing parties are exposed to all risks and rewards of API3, and will govern to optimize them.

 Inflationary rewards and the staked governance tokens being used as collateral will create a positive feedback loop in terms of governance quality.
 Token holders will have to stake and expose themselves to risk if they do not want to lose value to inflation.
-If they misgovern and lose collateral through insurance claims, these tokens will get returned to the open market, from where they will be acquired by new governing parties.
+If they misgovern and lose collateral through service coverage claims, these tokens will get returned to the open market, from where they will be acquired by new governing parties.
 In contrast, if initial token holders govern well and cause token scarcity in the market, the representation distribution will be protected.
 In other words, governance tokens being used as collateral results in a robust Darwinian structure that improves itself and is able to recover from failures.

-6. Quantifiable Security through Insurance
+6. Quantifiable Security through Service Coverage

-API3 will provide dAPI users with a quantifiable level of security in the form of an on-chain insurance service.
-This accomplishes two goals: (1) the insurance acts as a well-defined and trustless safety net for the user in case of a dAPI malfunction, (2) it holds the governing parties responsible for dAPI malfunctions, and thus incentivizes them to govern towards more secure dAPIs.
+API3 will provide dAPI users with a quantifiable level of security in the form of onchain service coverage.
+This accomplishes two goals: (1) the service coverage acts as a well-defined and trustless safety net for the user in case of a qualifying dAPI malfunction, (2) it holds the governing parties responsible for dAPI malfunctions, and thus incentivizes them to govern towards more secure dAPIs.